 Through the General Rank I program, Union graduate students can enhance their skills as a classroom teacher.
-This program is guided by the Kentucky Teacher Standards adopted by the Kentucky Education Professional Standards Board.
 Some courses listed as required may have been taken at the Master's level.
 Appropriate courses may be substituted by consulting with the advisor.